pierre-rouleau/pel/README.rst

                                - If you prefer to install it yourself, install it before setting this variable to ``t``.

-pel-use-cc-vars                Activates and enable use of the cc-vars standard Emacs
+pel-use-cc-vars                Activates and enable use of the cc-vars standard Emacs        No, it is part
                                library for the cc mode.
-PEL sets some values for C development.
+PEL sets some values for C          of standard GNU development.
+Emacs.

-                               *Note*: support for this is underway.
+                               **Note**: 🚧 support for this is underway.
                                More options to be documented once C development is described in the PEL documentation.

-pel-use-common-lisp            Activates and enable use of Common Lisp development within
+pel-use-common-lisp            Activates and enable use of Common Lisp development within    Yes, it tries to
-                               Emacs using a Common Lisp system such as SBCL_  (Steel Bank Common Lisp).
+                               Emacs using a Common Lisp system such as SBCL_  (Steel Bank   install slime Common Lisp).                                                 from your site
+                                                                                             preference.
                                When activated PEL attempts to install the `slime package`_.
+It does not install
                                - This package is not distributed with Emacs.
+Common Lisp.
                                - The first time PEL is initialized after this is set, PEL takes advantage of `use-package`_ and attempts to install it from MELPA_ if it is not already installed.